solo-io/thetool/README.md

 cd gloo
 ```

 Initialize `thetool` with default set of Gloo features.
-Optionally, you specify a default user id for Docker.
+Optionally, you specify a default user id for Docker
+using the `-u` flag.

 ```
 thetool init -u solo-io